 You can incorporate HIIT into your normal training routine whether it be swimming, cycling or jogging by going for 6-10 fast bursts of activity for 30-60 seconds.
-Start off slowly and build up as you become more accustomed to it.
+Start off slowly, and build up as you become more accustomed to it.
 DO NOT push yourself to the complete max during the short bursts, but instead keep it just under maximum capacity.

-If you don’t have any time to exercise, or you cannot afford a gym membership or classes, then there are many things you can do in your own home for minimum or no outlay.
+If you don’t have any time to exercise or you cannot afford a gym membership or classes, then there are many things you can do in your own home for minimum or no outlay.

-If you live in the country then obviously you have other great ways to exercise that you should most definitely be taking advantage of, and as with most outdoor exercise you have the added bonus of all that wonderful fresh air to make you feel alive and really clear your lungs out.
+If you live in the country, then obviously you have other great ways to exercise that you should most definitely be taking advantage of.
+And as with most outdoor exercise you have the added bonus of all that wonderful fresh air to make you feel alive and really clear your lungs out.

-If, for whatever reason you can’t get outside then the home itself offers some great opportunities to exercise.
+If, for whatever reason you can’t get outside, then the home itself offers some great opportunities to exercise.
 You can invest in a kettlebell that is not only fantastic for toning and building muscle, but also happens to also be a MASSIVE fat burner.

-The best kettlebell to invest in should be made of cast iron, and not the cheaper vinyl versions which make your hands all sweaty and slippy (not a good thing considering you are going to be swinging that thing all over the place).
-Best of all, the cast iron kettle bell will be an investment that will literally last forever.
+The best kettlebell to invest in should be made of cast iron and not the cheaper vinyl versions which make your hands all sweaty and slippy (not a good thing considering you are going to be swinging that thing all over the place).
+Best of all, the cast iron kettle bell will be an investment that will literally last forever!

 Which Kettlebells should I buy?